NAGESH-KJ/DATA-ANALYTICS-PROJECT/README.md

 k_means - It is an attempt to cluster the crimes based on their locations.

 further_analysis - Dataset is resampled on monthly basis and then trends in number of crimes is analysed.
 Also, we try to understand the distribution of crimes in different neighbourhoods.
 Also, we visualize  the time intervals in which rate of time occurance is more.

+All the above mentioned files except the R have been combined into a single file for ease of evaluation.
+The filename is 'DataMiners_final.ipynb' .
+DataMiners.py and DataMiners.html files have also been uploaded.